 [Name and Position in the Church]

-Now that you know how to write a church invitation with several free church invitation letter samples, you can begin to plan outreach to new members, plus services and events to bring new life to your church.
+Now that you know how to write a church invitation using free church invitation letter samples, you can plan church outreach and the services and events that bring new life to your church.

 Looking for More Helpful Tools for Church Events?